Controllable Sequence Editing for Biological and Clinical Trajectories: Results

 \subsection{\underline{R1}: Immediate sequence editing on observed sequences}

-Immediate sequence editing involves forecasting the next time step of a sequence under a given condition.
-This is useful in settings where interventions take effect instantaneously~(Definition~\ref{def:cse}).
-Immediate sequence editing refers to scenarios where an intervention is applied at \textit{the current time step}, such as administering a drug to a cell or performing surgery on a patient \textit{today}.
+Immediate sequence editing involves forecasting the next time step of a trajectory after applying a condition.
+The defining feature is that the condition occurs in the present moment, and its effects are reflected in the next observation of the sequence.
+This setting is relevant when the condition has an instantaneous impact (e.g.,~administering a drug to a cell \textit{now}, performing surgery on a patient \textit{today}).

-\name models consistently outperform baseline models across all datasets~(Figure~\ref{fig:benchmark}a; Appendix Figures~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}).
-Ablation SimpleLinear, which assumes no temporal changes, performs comparably in some cases, but \name outperforms it on datasets where short-term dynamics are more complex.
-On WOT, all \name models outperform or perform comparably to the time series forecasting model, VAR.
-This is particularly exciting given recent findings that linear models can achieve competitive or better forecasting performance than neural network models~\cite{toner2024analysis, ahlmann2024deep}.
+\name models consistently perform competitively against baseline models across all datasets (Fig.~\ref{fig:benchmark}a,~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}; Tab.~\ref{tab:supp_lowr_immediate}, \ref{tab:supp_qualitative_pt1}-\ref{tab:supp_qualitative_pt2}).
+SimpleLinear, which assumes no temporal changes, performs comparably in some cases, but \name outperforms it on datasets where short-term dynamics are more complex.
+On WOT, \name outperforms or performs comparably to the time series forecasting model, VAR.
+This is particularly exciting given recent findings that linear models can achieve competitive or better forecasting performance than neural network models~\citep{toner2024analysis, ahlmann2024deep}.
+Further, \name models tend to yield less error (MAE) on both preserved and edited variables of a sequence than non-\name models (Tab.~\ref{tab:supp_stratify}).
 These results highlight \name's ability to accurately edit sequences at the desired times while preserving unaffected portions of the sequence.

-Regardless of the sequence encoder used with \name, these models tend to outperform or perform comparably to non-\name models~(Figure~\ref{fig:benchmark}a).
+Regardless of the sequence encoder used with \name, these models tend to outperform or perform comparably to non-\name models~(Fig.~\ref{fig:benchmark}a).
 However, \name's performance can be affected by the ability of the sequence encoder to capture the temporal dynamics of the input sequences.
-For instance, models with the MOMENT encoder generally yield the highest MAE in all three datasets~(Figure~\ref{fig:benchmark}a).
+For instance, models with the MOMENT encoder generally yield the highest MAE in all three biomedical datasets~(Fig.~\ref{fig:benchmark}a).
 Still, \name-MOMENT models have lower MAE than their non-\name counterparts.